 In the bag, you get four ounces of powdered mashed potatoes flakes imbued with the other stuff listed below.
 The Idahoan package reads “with Buttery Homestyle flavored mashed potatoes, you’ll enjoy the superior taste of Idaho potatoes blended perfectly with real butter.
 They’re satisfyingly rich.
 They’re delightfully creamy.
 And the genuine buttery flavor is 100% irresistible.”

 However, there is no actual butter listed in the ingredients, only a “butter powder” that includes sweet cream, salt and annatto coloring.
 But since butter is made from cream originally, this may be viewed as splitting hairs.
 An issue here is about the reliability of the serving size quoted.
 In the supermarket, I asked a woman buying this product how many servings a packet usually yields and she said two.
 “My husband and I usually split one.”
 She was buying six packets for Thanksgiving to feed seven guests.
-Each 1/2 cup serving contained a hearty 19% of daily sodium intake.
+Each 1/2 cup serving contained a hearty 19% of daily sodium intake, so if you’re actually eating two servings, that 40% of your daily sodium in one cup of food.
+It is worth that after potatoes, the second ingredient is partially hydrogenated oil, a common additive used to extend shelf life that has can lead to elevated LDL cholesterol levels.
+(That’s the bad cholesterol.)

 Process: Add pouch contents to boiling water.
 Remove from heat, let stand one minute.
 Fluff with fork.